 Other schools and parents may also make informal enquiries to the school and be invited to visit before any formal procedure is instigated.
 These approaches are welcomed by the school as it helps other professionals and carers to gain a clearer picture of the types of difficulties the school caters for without prejudice.
+All potential pupils must either have or be in the process of assessment for a Education Health and Care Plan.

-All potential pupils must either have or be in the process of assessment for a Statement of Special Educational Needs or Education Health and Care Plan.
 At Ifield School we provide for pupils with the following needs:

-- Pupils with Learning Difficulties in the Profound, Severe or Complex range and pupils with Communication and Interaction needs - Pupils with Learning Difficulties and additional Speech and Language Difficulty or Delay - Pupils with Autism Spectrum Disorder, Social Communication Difficulties - Pupils who have complex learning difficulties and additional physical/sensory and or medical disabilities, visually impaired and hearing impaired - Pupils who have severe or complex learning difficulties and need high levels of support for primary care
+- Pupils with learning difficulties in the Profound, Severe or Complex range and pupils with communication and interaction needs - Pupils with learning difficulties and additional speech and language difficulty or delay - Pupils with Autism Spectrum Disorder, social communication difficulties - Pupils who have complex learning difficulties and additional physical/sensory and or medical disabilities, visually impaired and hearing impaired - Pupils who have severe or complex learning difficulties and need high levels of support for primary care

-We are committed to developing language skills for all pupils as most pupils have Speech and Language Needs on their Statement, Educational and Healthcare Plan.
+We are committed to developing language skills for all pupils as most pupils have speech and language needs on their Education and Health and Care Plan.